 RACI matrix can also be used in agile projects.
 But, before using the RACI matrix in an agile project, one has to keep in mind that not all agile projects require a RACI matrix.

 RACI is used in large complex projects.
 It helps in projects where lots of tasks are to be done and too many resources are required to complete the project.
 In agile projects, we have predefined roles and responsibilities.
-Product owner takes the final product decisions and gives approvals.
+The product owner takes the final product decisions and gives approvals.
 Hence, the product owner is accountable.
 The development team is responsible for task delivery.
 Also, in the Scrum framework, scrum master plays the role of a facilitator.

 Hence, these roles have complete clarity on their responsibilities and expectations.
 However, someone can advocate for refinement in RACI chart as we may need a facilitator role in agile by scrum master.
 Hence, Christophe Le Coent has suggested adding a facilitator role in traditional RACI model from the scrum.
 He mentioned this scrum roles & responsibilities matrix as RACI+F matrix in his article, where F stands for Facilitator.